Cray-HPE/docs-csm/operations/CSM_product_management/Configure_Non-Compute_Nodes_with_CFS.md

 the [Configuration Framework Service (CFS)](../configuration_management/Configuration_Management.md).

 During a fresh install, carry out these procedures in order.
 Later, individual procedures may be re-run as needed.
+These procedures are not done as part of CSM upgrades.
+In particular, during upgrades, different procedures are provided that handle management NCN personalization.
+Review the upgrade documentation for more information.

 1. [Set up passwordless SSH](#1-set-up-passwordless-ssh)
    - [Option 1: Use the CSM-provided SSH keys](#option-1-use-the-csm-provided-ssh-keys)